 WINNING THE WAR ON WEEDS

-But it's time to fight back in the war on noxious weeds by using goats for weed control in Montana.
+But it's time to fight back in the war on noxious weeds by using goats for weed and brush control in Montana.

 Safe weed management

 GOATS are a natural way to reduce your noxious and invasive weeds, as well as reduce fire hazard by removing underbrush.

 By using goats you can create a safe, longterm solution to controlling weeds — without herbicides.
-Goats thrive on Montana's most abundant invasive weeds such as spotted knapwweed, giving native plants a chance to compete and regain their stronghold on the landscape.
+Goats thrive on Montana's most abundant invasive weeds such as spotted knapweed.
+By reducing weeds you give native plants a chance to compete and regain their stronghold on the landscape.

-Goats work to remove and control noxious weeds, most of which are forbs, which the goats prefer over grass.
+Goats help you manage invasive and noxious weeds, most of which are forbs, which the goats prefer over grass.
 So, while healthy native grasses can flourish, the encroaching weeds are controlled by using a natural resource — goats.

-Whether your longterm goals for your land are pasture management, crop soil improvement or control of noxious weeds, Montana Goat Company works with you to create a solution to your land-management problems.
+Whether your longterm goals for your land are pasture management, crop soil improvement or control of invasive weeds, Montana Goat Company works with you to create a solution to your land-management problems.